 In 2007, Spaceship Earth received its most recent refurbishment, where it is now narrated by Dame Judi Dench.
 This new version of the ride features a more interactive experience for guests.
 Your picture and your seatmate's picture are taken with facial recognition technology at the beginning of the ride as you're going up, and at the end, as you're about to leave you can see your face on a screen, where it sends you home to where you live.

 At the end of the ride, there is also a quiz at the end to determine your future.
 It's a fun interactive moment and can provide some funny memories, with the photograph taken at the beginning sometimes cutting off parts of your face or catching other people off guard.
 Once I had my eyeholes cut out, giving me a hilariously creepy surprise jumpscare at the end of the ride.
 It is clear that their facial recognition technology is still working out its kinks, but once it's perfected, they could probably do a lot of cool things with it on other rides.
 Who knows where they'll take the Disney parks next?

 Some new scenes include the Ancient Greek teacher and what might be Steve Wozniak creating the Apple 1.
 Currently, the ride is unsponsored, as Siemens ended their sponsorship in 2017.
-It will be interesting to see when we get a new sponsor, and if they make further changes to the ride.
+And rumor has it, changes are coming again to EPCOT in a big way...

 The Current Ride, with footage by iThemePark